Kinuganjhu/Chat-App/README.md

-# 91Ninja - Real-Time Developer Chatroom
+# Chatophy - Real-Time Developer Chatroom

-91Ninja is a real-time chat application built using React and Firebase (Firestore and Authentication).
+Chatophy is a real-time chat application built using React and Firebase (Firestore and Authentication).
 Users can create and join chat rooms instantly, enabling seamless communication among developers and other users.

 ## Features